Why many visitors abandon because they don’t understand what they’ll get

 We used this technique to great effect when we added more than $1 million to the bottom line of Moz.
 In this case study, we describe how we added to Moz’s landing page many features that previously went unmentioned.

 To ensure that you aren’t making this mistake, list all of the elements of value that your visitors get, and then check that your website communicates them all clearly.
-It can help for you to order the product yourself, so you see the whole package with your own eyes.
+It can help to order the product yourself, so you see the whole package with your own eyes.
 Also, ask your customers why they bought, and then ensure that all of their reasons are featured in your marketing materials with appropriate prominence.

 3. Many companies don’t make it clear what happens once the visitor says yes

-Many websites—particularly those that sell services—don’t help their visitors to envisage the post-order experience.
+Many websites—particularly those that sell services—don’t help their visitors to envisage the postorder experience.
 There are many ways of overcoming this problem.
 The following method, common in Japan, is rarely seen in the Western world.
 Japanese consumers expect to be shown what they are going to get.
 All Japanese restaurants, for example, have plastic food in their windows, showing what each meal looks like.

 A future-pacing flow chart.